giros-dit/vnx-srv6/clabernetes/redAcross11Nodes/README.md

 ---

 ### Kind installation (avoid if not necessary)
-Too launch it, run the next commands:
+To launch it, run the next commands:

 ```